 That interest continues to this day.
 Two of the persons fueling the ongoing acceptance and embrace of New Age concepts and practices are Oprah Winfrey and Deepak Chopra.

 By promoting the books of several New Age authors, Oprah has probably done more than anyone to promote New Age spirituality.
-(And I'll be quoting her a bit later).
-If you haven’t heard of Deepak Chopra, he is an alternative medicine guru, spiritual counselor, and New York Times best-selling author.
+And I’ll be quoting her a bit later.
+If you haven’t heard of Deepak Chopra, he’s an alternative medicine guru, spiritual counselor, and author.
 By 1999, TIME magazine had already hailed him as “one of the top 100 heroes and icons of the century.”
-[Time, June 1999].
+[Time, June 1999]

 The Huffington Post global Internet survey ranked him the 17th most influential thinker in the world and 1st when it comes to medicine. [chopra.com/bios/deepak-chopra#sm.0000ixav70ciye10rny1ui4lcjobw]

 Two of his best-selling books include The Seven Spiritual Laws of Success and How to Know God.
 Oprah has had him on her television program numerous times.
+He also has an ongoing advice column on her website.
 So, he’s very popular and unfortunately leading multitudes into a New Age, unbiblical view of God and reality.